savon-noir/python-libnmap/README.rst

    de/serialize scan results in a json format
 -  **diff**: enables you to see what changed between two scans
 -  **common**: contains basic nmap objects like NmapHost and NmapService.
-It is to note that each object can be “diff()ed” with another similar object.
+It is to note that each object can be "diff()ed" with another similar object.
--  **plugins**: enables you to support datastores for your scan results directly in the “NmapReport” object. from report module:
+-  **plugins**: enables you to support datastores for your scan results directly in the "NmapReport" object. from report module:

    -  mongodb: insert/get/getAll/delete
    -  sqlalchemy: insert/get/getAll/delete